influxdata/telegraf/docs/specs/tsd-001-deprecation.md

 Once the deprecation pull-request is merged and Telegraf is released, we have to wait for the targeted Telegraf version for actually removing the code.

-You should consider writing a blog-post to make users aware of the scheduled removal of plugins, plugin options or option values.

 #### Deprecating a plugin